What Is The Average Square Footage Of A House?

 It’s also important to weigh potential disadvantages when deciding what type of home will work best for your lifestyle.

-Higher Costs For Repairs
+Higher Costs For Maintenance And Repairs

 The bigger the house, the higher the cost of keeping it in working condition.
 Depending on the types of repairs and projects you need to take care of and whether you plan to make the repairs yourself or hire a professional, repairs can cost hundreds or thousands of dollars.
 When budgeting for housing expenses, consider the average cost of services and materials in your area.